Last Updated 08/12/2021.

 Somehow people expect there to be problems with travelling with kids and they probably don’t believe me when I tell them it was no problem at all.

-Our normal life just continued, in different places, with more fun and
+Our normal life just continued, in different places, with more fun, more adventures and less housework.

 Family Life While Travelling